spang-lab/FastqPuri/README_trimFilter.md

     and `kmersize=25`.
 The output should coincide with `rRNA_example.bf*`.
   * trimFilter is run like in 2. but passing a bloom filter to look for contaminations with `score=0.4`.
-5. `run_example_SA.sh`: TODO
-6. With this set up, it is possible to run further customized tests.
+5. With this set up, it is possible to run further customized tests.

 **NOTE:** `rRNA_modified.fa` is the `rRNA_CRUnit.fa` sequence, where we have
         removed the lines containing N's for testing purposes.